antleaf/rioxx/webroot/content/profiles/v3-0-rc-2/dc_identifier.md

 requirement: Mandatory
 metadata_profile: v3-0-rc-2
 ---
 `dc:identifier` **MUST** contain an HTTP(S) URI which is an identifier for *the resource*.
-In repositories, this is typically a URI which resolves to a repository 'landing page' which may contain links to other related resources.

-It is **RECOMMENDED** that a DOI, Handle.net, OAI ID, URN, or other "persistent" identifier be used in `dc:identifier`.
-However, a direct repository URI **MAY** be used instead.
+This URI should resolve to, or contain an identifier that can be resolved to, a repository 'landing page' describing this resource.
+The landing page should provide links to related resources.
+We recommend using FAIR Signposting ([signposting.org/FAIR](http://signposting.org/FAIR)) to assist machine agents in navigating from the landing page to the relevant resources.